Located in the

-For the fourth year, Dane County is actively participating in the statewide
+For the fifth year, Dane County is actively participating in the statewide

 Clean Boats, Clean Waters program to prevent

 the spread of aquatic invasive species.
-Look for our inspectors Gary, Alison, and Jalen at boat landings, where
+Look for our inspectors Gary and Jalen at boat landings, where they

-where to find Dane County's Aquatic Invasives Removal Stations, with tools to help you reach plants under your
+them where to find Dane County's Aquatic Invasives Removal Stations, with tools to help you reach plants under

-My name is Gary Harper and this is my second year with Dane County working with Clean Boats Clean Waters.
+My name is Gary Harper and this is my third year with Dane County working with Clean Boats Clean Waters.
 I

 have enjoyed meeting the people who use our waters, and feel we have made a difference to help keep our waters

 clean for years to come.
 We get the information out about preventing the spread of aquatic invasive species to